| Title: | Forest Fire History Analysis |

 the general pattern.

-Our SEA implementation borrowed from dplR::sea()
+Our SEA implementation borrowed from dplR::sea() function in how it

 performs the bootstrap procedure, but differs in the kind of output provided